- Find a Trail

 Hugging the eastern bank of the Sacramento River, the Sacramento River Parkway Trail travels through Sacramento in two disconnected segments.
 The older and longer northern stretch passes through Old Sacramento and along the Sacramento Southern Railroad excursion line to connect neighborhoods to the south.
 The trail makes useful links to both the American River Bike Trail and Two Rivers Trail on its northern end.
 The shorter southern segment follows the river through Sacramento's desirable Pocket neighborhood.
 A combination of on- and off-street bike facilities links the two segments.
+This trail has been incorporated into the Great California Delta Trail.

 The trail starts from the Jibboom Street Bridge in Tiscornia Park in the north where parking and restrooms are located.
 The scenic park is situated at the confluence of the American and Sacramento rivers.
 From this point the trail heads south, passing the Sacramento River Water Intake Structure, where a fun little fountain and displays of the pumps and artwork entertain passersby.